ax-llm/ax/README.md

   properties: {
     message: {
       type: 'string',
-      description: 'response message for the sender',
+      description: 'response message for the sender'
-    },
+    }
-  },
+  }
 };

 // Setup the prompt with the response schema and functions